 Some believe that protections in the New gTLD Program should focus on curative mechanisms, or at a minimum, believe that no additional preventative mechanisms should be adopted.
 More specifically, some believe that:

-ICANN policy has consistently disfavored reservations other than for technical reasons, blocking rights and other systems that prevent a TLD from entering the market.
+ICANN policy has consistently disfavored reservations other than for technical reasons.

 In the past, any list-based exclusionary right has undergone strict scrutiny and has been applied narrowly.